Q: Is the resort open to the public?

 Q: How many fish am I allowed to keep?

-A: Individual memberships are allowed to keep 6 fish per day and a maximum of 50 fish per year.
-Business memberships keep limit is based on the business membership level.
+A: Certain memberships are allowed to keep 6 fish per day and a maximum of 50 fish per year.
+Please refer to our different types of memberships for specific information.
+The business memberships keep limit is based on the business membership level.
 Please see your HR department.

 Q: How does the electronic gate access work?